PollingReport.com

 .

-"Before senators vote on whether John Roberts should sit on the Supreme Court, how important do you think it is for the Senate to know what his position on abortion is?
+"Before Senators vote on whether a nominee should be confirmed to the Supreme Court, how important do you think it is for the Senate to know his or her position on abortion?
 Is that very important, somewhat important, not very important, or not at all important?"

 .